 These Images Present A Wonderful Opportunity For You To Further Develop Your Brand, Connect With Your Audience And Differentiate Your Business From Your Competitors.

+Dynamic, Visually Compelling Images, Can Convey A Wealth Of Information About You And Your Brand.

 If you’re building your brand around yourself as an individual; you’ll also want to use a high-quality, professional photograph of yourself, with your face in tight focus as your profile picture or user avatar.

+Insider Tips:

 Search Each Social Media Site You’re Using For Your Competitors’ Profiles And Any Leaders In Your Industry Or Niche; For Inspiration And Ideas.